 Michael Rotschild, who will be teaching in the law department, is very experienced with how things work in courts.
 “I am actually a circuit judge in Broward County,” he explained, “but this will be my first year teaching as my primary job is ‘judging’ so I hope my students will be patient with me. ” Heather Weissman, a new business teacher, is also in the same boat, being very involved with her work but never teaching a class of young adults before.
 Nonetheless, these teachers are excited to teach their students about the wonders of their field as much as they can.
 “I want to be able to expose my students to the real world of business,” Weissman said.

-Sydney Herman, the new JH Academic Advisor, wants to become someone who students can depend on.“I want to be the best academic advisor there is,” said Sydney.
-Herman is glad to have the opportunity to be able to support the students at Heritage.
+Sydney Herman, the new JH Academic Advisor, wants to become someone who students can depend on.“I want to be the best academic advisor there is,” she said.
+She is glad to have the opportunity to be able to support the students at Heritage.

-“The new teachers, just like the students, are nervous about their first day of school,” said high school principal Mrs. Elise Blum.
+“The new teachers, just like the students, are nervous about their first day of school,” high school principal Mrs. Elise Blum said.
 She explained that they are all incredibly happy to be able to be a part of Heritage.
-“Being a teacher at American Heritage is very exciting for me as a teacher,” said Ronald Hutchins, the new dance teacher.
+“Being a teacher at American Heritage is very exciting for me as a teacher,” Ronald Hutchins, the new dance teacher said.

 A few of the teachers revealed some of the hobbies and activities that they participate in outside of their school life.
 Haeyeon Kim, a new pre-calculus teacher, excels in sports along with math.
 “I am actually a black belt in martial arts,” she said.

 David Jones, an AP Physics teacher, has quite a long list of things he is talented in.
 “Although it may be hard to believe, I can dance salsa, speak Spanish and run long distances,” he said.
 “I think that these things are big parts of me nobody could’ve ever guessed in a lifetime.”